kammitama5/kammitama5.github.io/_posts/2020-06-04-Wednesday-June-4th.md

 <img src="/images/doiknowyou/afro.png" width="300">

 - sometimes I grow my hair out.
 I do not apologize for this.
 This was probably at some Google event.
 If you're wondering if I'm okay, you can look at this photo.
 See?
 I'm smiling here.
+Tell your friends I'm okay.

 <img src="/images/doiknowyou/foodcurry.png" width="200">

 - sometimes I cook curry; it's the one food that reminds me of home.
 It also reminds me that I'm multi-ethnic (try a mix of Spanish, French, Portuguese, African, Indian, Chinese, Native; my mom alone is African/Indian descent).
   Interestingly, when I was growing up, someone asked my dad "how he felt about living in an East Indian neighbourhood".
-  So you could say I'm used to not fitting in.
+  So you could say I'm used to not fitting in, or fuming silently while people decide things about me without asking.

 ## I too have scars
 - I've been chatting with friends and allies back and forth and sometimes I remember some of the incidents, and some of